-So I wanted to make my little girls some poodle skirts without spending hours dealing with patterns or elastic waistbands.
+So I wanted to make my little girls a DIY poodle skirt without spending hours dealing with patterns or elastic waistbands.
 The girls would only be wearing these for a couple of hours, so why spend too much time making them?
 That’s when I decided to make the poodle skirts in a wrap style.
 Super easy, super fast, and totally cute!

-Get the full Easy Peasy Poodle Skirt Tutorial after the jump…
+Get the full Easy Peasy DIY Poodle Skirt Tutorial below…

 Ok here we go: